Frequently Asked Questions About Bat Surveys

-In both cases, these prices are for small, simple sites that are located nearby other surveys we have ongoing and therefore can reduce our single site fee by passing our cost saving on to you.
+In both cases, these prices are for small, simple sites that are located nearby to other surveys we have ongoing and therefore can reduce our single site fee by passing our cost savings on to you.
 Additionally, batsurveys.co.uk does not charge mileage and hidden extras on top, meaning that the price you are quoted will be all-encompassing and include your reports, plans and all extras.
 If you want an accurate price right now, simply call us and talk to one of our friendly team.

 Are there any other costs I need to be aware of?

 Potentially.
-If you need a third-party disbursement, such as local biological records data or DNA testing of samples, for example, these are not included with our quoted price.
+If you need a third-party disbursement, such as local biological records data or DNA testing of samples, for example, these are not included in our quoted price.
 This is because components such as DNA lab tests of droppings are required only in a minority of cases, and as we would have to outsource this work to a third-party laboratory, such as the University of Warwick, we would need to quote their costs back to you.
 Otherwise, we’d have to build these costs into our service and that wouldn’t be fair to the majority of people that simply don’t need them.

 A typical cost for local data records searches is £100+VAT (payable to your local wildlife trust), and about the same cost for DNA testing of bat droppings (payable to the lab).
 It would be best practice to discuss this potential factor with your licensed ecologist to help decide whether either of these disbursements will be necessary to get you planning.

-How Long is a Bat Survey Valid for?
+How Long Is a Bat Survey Valid For?